zhenglab/partpainting/README.md

 ### Training

 Please change the pathes to your dataset path in `datasets` folder.
-We will update other used datasets train/test splitting files recently.

 The code defaults to regular outpainting task, and you may change mask types for other purpose in `src/dataset.py` and `src/utils.py`.